 2. You’ve accepted all of his/her excuses and hear “it’s not that big of a deal”.
 Excuses should not be accepted.
 Your boss wouldn’t accept excessive late excuses so why would you accept them from your partner.
 You’re both trying to build a strong foundation in your relationship so don’t let cracks broaden until there’s no filler to smooth out the problems.

 1. You haven’t let go of his/hers infidelity.
 For those that want it to work, find clarity in this situation; it’s gonna take forgiveness and mental focus to let go of the pain you feel.
 Don’t blame yourself and never let your partner blame you for they’re mistake.
 Infidelity hurts, don’t brainwash yourself into thinking this is your fault.
 If you’re married ’till death do us part’ seek counseling.
 If you’re not married but you want to make it work seek counseling and evaluate your goals as a couple.
 Maybe you both have grown in other directions and now it’s time to part.
 Relationships are investments.
 And your worth is gold.
-Take a break, if the relationship is worth it then you’ll get back together; if you’ve both grown apart, don’t worry you’ll be ok.
+Take a break, if the relationship is worth it then you’ll get back together; if you’ve both grown apart, don’t worry you’ll be okay.